 News, Social Media, or regular pub discussions.
 Lots of people are currently discussing “disruptive Business” models and sometimes they are even already fed up with the disruptive world.
 But why is this topic, so important for everyone and what do we have to know about it?
 This article should help to understand why these new disruptive business models are so important and why everybody should at least have an understanding of the basics of the most successful business models.

 Disrupt or be disrupted

 The quote “Disrupt or be disrupted” is being said a lot in Silicon Valley.
 Everybody there is constantly looking for an opportunity or niche to disrupt industries with new innovative business models.
 So it’s no wonder, that there is a lot of talking is going on in this field.
 But let me say one thing first: There are usually never completely new business models involved.
-Existing business models are usually simply used for a new industry, a new product, or a new service.
+Existing business models are typically simply used for a new industry, a new product, or a new service.

 As an example, one can also see here how certain industries have already had to deal with a disruptive business model.
 So the classic taxi service was put under a lot of pressure by Uber, as they had a platform and connected the drivers and guests via the Internet, instead of dialing a new number in each city or looking for taxis.